SequoiaDB/sequoiasql-postgresql/README.md

 Building
 --------
 This version of sdb_fdw only works with PostgreSQL Version 9.3.4.
-Please ensure that it's installed in your computer.
-If it has, you can skip step 1-2.
+You can skip step 1 and 2 if already PG 9.3.4 is already installed..
 1. Download [postgresql-9.3.4.tar.gz](https://www.postgresql.org/ftp/source/v9.3.4/) and extract it.

 2. Make and install postgresql